 Arts/Humanities shall mean literature, composition, history, social science, foreign language and the arts.

-Board shall mean the Massachusetts Board of Education, appointed in accordance with M.G.L. c.
+Board shall mean the Massachusetts Board of Elementary and Secondary Education, appointed in accordance with M.G.L. c.
 15, § 1E.

 Candidate for the Certificate of Mastery shall mean a Student who has met the criteria contained in 603 CMR 31.04.